Daniel-KM/Omeka-S-module-Next/README.md

 unescaped, so it can be readable by people who don’t have a json viewer in their browser ([#1493]).

+Of course, when used inside html, it must be escaped.

 Features of older versions (< Omeka 3.2)
 ----------------------------------------